 Therefore, if you only need an hour of queue time a day, you might not want to use a managed service because you’re just burning CPU.
 However, if you have 24/7 load, you could save a significant amount of money going with a managed service, but you still might have to do a little bit of server maintenance to configure and operate it.

 Unfortunately, because many queue services require a little bit of care, management and maintenance on the part of a DevOps team, some organizations might be better off paying a little bit more for a full-on managed service and allowing their service provider to bear the load of the operations costs.

 In this penultimate post in this blog series, we touched on some of the most significant queue service cost drivers and how those can impact other features and the overall performance of queues.
 Whether your application requires durably maintained data, high throughput, high fan-out, 24/7 availability or some combination thereof, it’s important to understand how each element can — and will — impact your bottom line.
 Now that you know what can quickly ramp up the cost of your queuing service, it’s easier to define your requirements and work toward selecting the optimal queue.

-Keep your eyes peeled for the fourth and final installment in this blog series.
-In the series conclusion, we’ll highlight some best practices and final considerations for selecting a queue.
+Check out the fourth and final installment in this blog series.
+In the series conclusion, we highlight some best practices and final considerations for selecting a queue.